What is Dropbox? – 5 intriguing pros and cons

-Dropbox is the most popular cloud storage system on the market, and it continues to improve its features to remain that way.
-Dropbox allows users to move files, such as images and video, off their computers and onto a database in the ‘cloud’.
-Dropbox lets users save space and share files quickly.
+Dropbox is the most popular cloud storage system on the market and it continues to improve its features.
+Dropbox allows users to move files, such as images and video, off their computers and onto a database in the cloud.
+Furthermore, it lets users save space and share files quickly.
 Before deciding to make Dropbox your main file storage system, check out these five interesting pros and cons.

 Pro: Automatic file backup

 When users save a file directly to the cloud, they usually ask themselves ‘what if I accidentally lose or delete it’?
 The moment a document is saved to Dropbox, it’s backed up.
-This not only gives peace of mind, it also saves potential hardware space as users won’t feel the need to back the file up on their own hard drive as a backup.
+This not only gives peace of mind, it also saves potential hardware space.
+This is because users won’t need to back the file up on their own hard drive.

-The next worry users might have is about the process to restore or recover the lost or deleted file.
-Rest assured, Dropbox makes the procedure very simple.
+When it comes to recovering a file, users want a simple process to retrieve their data.
+Rest assured, Dropbox makes the procedure very easy.
 It requires absolutely no technical know-how or live support.
 All users are able to restore the files on their own without any help.
 This reduces IT involvement for businesses as well.

 Pro: Advanced software integration

-Dropbox stands out among cloud storage options because of it integrates with other systems.
-Not only does it have a highly diverse group of integrations, but it’s partnered with some of the most popular companies available.
-Dropbox is integrated with Microsoft and Slack, just to name a few.
+Dropbox stands out among cloud storage options because of how well it integrates with other systems.
+Not only does it have a highly diverse group of integrations, it’s also partnered with some of the most popular companies available.
+It meshes with Microsoft and Slack, just to name a few.
 It even syncs with more comprehensive cloud storage systems, like digital asset management.

-The benefits of Dropbox’s assorted integrations are the assurance that whichever type of software your business is already using will be enhanced with Dropbox.
+Dropbox’s assorted integrations enhance your currently-used software systems.
 Whether it be the IT department’s software or the marketing team’s tools, Dropbox likely has an integration with them.
 This ensures projects are completed quickly and efficiently.